adrikcendonr/Full-Stack-E-Commerce-Site/README.md

 ## Fresh installation for Mac OS

+Overview
+Welcome to the code repository for my E-Commerce Site, an e-commerce platform built purely out of my love for technology and desire to implement something fun and challenging.
+This project is an open-source e-commerce platform utilizing Python as the back-end, MongoDB for database management, and React.js for the front-end.

+This e-commerce site is intended to be a learning resource for students, developers, and anyone interested in understanding how to integrate these technologies together to create a fully functional application.
+It provides functionalities such as product listing, user authentication, shopping cart, and order processing.

+Tech Stack
+Backend: The backend server is developed using Python.
+It takes advantage of the Flask framework to set up the server and routes, and PyMongo driver is used for interacting with the MongoDB database.

+Database: MongoDB, a popular NoSQL database, is used due to its scalability and flexibility.
+It efficiently manages a large amount of data which can come in various forms.

+Frontend: The user interface of the application is built using React.js, a powerful JavaScript library for building interactive user interfaces.
+React allows efficient updates and rendering, making the user experience smooth and responsive.
 * Prerequisites: Python3, pip, npm

 1) Download the code under the project directory and unzip the .zip file to a folder